opentechinstitute/commotion-bigboard-gatherer/README.md

 Change the "accept" option to the IP address of the gatherer.

 ### On the gatherer
+The gatherer is written assuming Linux with a standard python install.

 Currently the gatherer has two configuration files.

 #### monitored-nodes